 As children we may sometimes become a victim, which if not dealt with can follow us into our adult years.
 Speaking from my own experiences, being a victim is something we continue to be, primarily because as a child we’re often left with little choice and find it difficult to change.

 As the adult although it’s often difficult to change, we do have control over our thoughts and feelings and it is through our thoughts and feelings that we can bring about change.

 The following suggestions may help:

-- This journey will be on going, but it will be a journey of new discoveries, a journey where you should begin to be responsible for your own actions, where you should begin to see yourself in a whole new light;
+- This journey will be on going, but it can be a journey of new discoveries, a journey that allows you to think new thoughts, where you can begin to see yourself in a whole new light;

-- Begin to write a daily list of all the good things you remember about situations or people you have been in contact with, who leave you with the feel-good factor.
+- Write a daily list of all the good things you remember about situations or people you have been in contact with, who leave you with the feel-good factor.
 Keep adding to your list throughout the weeks.
-Hopefully this will encourage you to find a new appreciation of your world;
+Hopefully this will encourage you to find a new appreciation of the world;

-- Move away from your old thought patterns so that you no longer choose to blame someone else for how you are.
-Although decisions in our formative years are often made for us, there has to be a cut-off point where we need to be responsible for ourselves;
+- Try to deal with and move away from your old thought patterns so that you no longer choose to blame someone else for how you are;

-- Spend more time with positive people, we will become more attuned to being more positive.
-We will no longer choose to spend time with those people who bring us down, or bring themselves down.
+- Spending more time with positive people means we become attuned to being more positive.
+We will then no longer choose to spend time with those people who bring us down or bring themselves down.

 All that we believe in childhood is learned behaviour that we must unlearn and relearn again.
 It’s about our resolve to want to move forward in our lives.
 Although decisions in our formative years are often made for us, there has to be a cut-off point where we need to be responsible for ourselves.